 SPT has developed a new Regional Transport Strategy (RTS) for the west of Scotland, A Call to Action: The Regional Transport Strategy for the west of Scotland 2023-38.
-The RTS was approved by Scottish Ministers on 14 July 2023.
+The draft RTS has been submitted to Scottish Ministers for approval.